nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Summary

-This document proposes a standard for a unified token contract interface to support different token types and/or token contract implementations.
+This document proposes a standard for a unified token contract interface, supporting a wide range of token types and implementations.
 This standard focuses on token transfer semantics and support for various transfer approval policies.

 ## Abstract

 There are multiple dimensions and considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
-Different permission policies can be used to define who can initiate a transfer and who can receive tokens.
-A token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
-Those considerations can lead to the proliferation of multiple token standards, each optimized for a particular token type or use case.
+A variety of permission policies can be used to define how many tokens can be transferred, who can initiate a transfer, and who can receive tokens.
+A token contract can be designed to support a single token type (e.g. ERC-20 or ERC-721) or multiple token types (e.g. ERC-1155) to optimize batch transfer and atomic swaps of the tokens.

+Such considerations can easily lead to the proliferation of many token standard proposals, each optimized for a particular token type or use case.
 This dynamic is apparent in the Ethereum ecosystem, where many standards have been proposed but ERC-20 (fungible tokens) and ERC-721 (non-fungible tokens) are dominant.